HENRION SCORES HAT TRICK AS NEW HAMPSHIRE SHUTS OUT MASSACHUSETTS, 4-0

-Senior forward John Henrion scored a hat trick for the Wildcats
+Senior forward John Henrion nets hat trick and sophomore goaltender Casey DeSmith makes 25 saves for Wildcats

 DURHAM, N.H. - Senior John Henrion (Holden, Mass.) scored the first hat trick of his career, and Casey DeSmith (Rochester, N.H.) turned aside 25 shots for his sixth career shutout as the fifth-ranked University of New Hampshire men's hockey team blanked Massachusetts, 4-0, in Saturday night's Hockey East contest at the Whittemore Center to take over sole possession of first place in the league standings.